Minimum $\Phi$-distance estimators for finite mixing measures: Proofs for Section

 Since $\Theta$ is compact, by taking subsequence if necessary, we have that for each $n$: 1) $G_n\in \Ec_{m_1}(\Theta)$ and $H_n\in \Ec_{m'}(\Theta)$ with $m_1,m'\in [k_0,k]$ independent of $n$; 2) $G_n=\sum_{j\in [m_1]}p_{jn}\delta_{\theta_{jn}}$ and $H_n=\sum_{j \in [m']}\pi_{jn}\delta_{\eta_{jn}}$ with

 For each $n$, set

-\textbf{Step 2}: (Decreasing rate of Wasserstein distance) Each member in the sequence of sets $(\{\nu_{jn} | j \in [m_1+m']\})_{n=1}^{\infty}$ defined in the previous step contains the supporting atoms from the pair of measures $G_n$ and $H_n$, which tend to $G_0$ under the Wasserstein distance $W_{2d_1-1}$ (and also $W_1$) These sets of atoms can be partitioned into groups using a useful tree structure introduced by \cite{heinrich2018strong}.
-This step of the proof proceeds by adapting from \cite[Lemma 7.1, Definition 7.2, Lemma 7.3]{heinrich2018strong} and hence the proofs are omitted here.
-First, it is simple to note the following: \begin{lem}[Discrepancy orders of $\nu_{jn}$] By taking a subsequence of $\{\nu_{jn}, j \in [m_1+m']\}_{n=1}^{\infty}$ if necessary, there exists a finite number $S \leq m_1 m'$ of ``scaling'' sequences
+\textbf{Step 2}: (Decreasing rate of Wasserstein distance) Each member in the sequence of sets $(\{\nu_{jn} | j \in [m_1+m']\})_{n=1}^{\infty}$ defined in the previous step contains the supporting atoms from the pair of measures $G_n$ and $H_n$, which tend to $G_0$ under the Wasserstein distance $W_{2d_1-1}$ (and also $W_1$).
+These sets of atoms can be partitioned into groups using a useful tree structure introduced by \cite{heinrich2018strong}.
+This step of the proof proceeds by adapting from \cite[Lemma 7.1, Definition 7.2, Lemma 7.3]{heinrich2018strong} and hence the proofs are omitted here. \myred{We also $|\nu_{in}-\nu_{jn}|$ to represent some norm between $\nu_{in}$ and $\nu_{jn}$ on $\Rb^q$ (to be concrete, one can think that it is the $\|\cdot\|_\infty$). } First, it is simple to note the following: \begin{lem}[Discrepancy orders of $\nu_{jn}$] By taking a subsequence of $\{\nu_{jn}, j \in [m_1+m']\}_{n=1}^{\infty}$ if necessary, there exists a finite number $S \leq m_1 m'$ of ``scaling'' sequences

 such that, for any $i, j\in [m_1+m']$ there is a unique $s(i,j)\in [S]\cup\{0\}$ satisfying $|\nu_{in}-\nu_{jn}|\asymp \epsilon_{s(i,j)}(n)$. \end{lem}

 Note that $S$ and $s(\cdot,\cdot)$ are independent of $n$.
 Moreover, $s(\cdot,\cdot)$ is a ultrametric on $[m_1+m']$, i.e., $s(\cdot,\cdot)$ satisfies all the requirements of a distance except the triangle inequality, which is replaced by $s(i,j)\leq \max\{s(i,\ell),s(\ell,j)\}$.
 It follows immediately that on the space $([m_1+m'],s(\cdot,\cdot))$, the closed balls $\bar{B}_s(i,r)$ w.r.t. the ultrametric $s(\cdot,\cdot)$, with center $i\in [m_1+m']$ and radius $r\in [S]\cup \{0\}$, are either disjoint or in the case that one is a subset of the other.
 This leads to the following definition.